01 of 07

 Cut off the Old Flange and Obstructions

-After you remove the toilet, most likely the old flange will be in place.
+After you remove the toilet, you will probably find an existing toilet flange.
 It would be very rare to find a toilet that is attached to the sewer line without a flange.
-You will need to remove the old flange and any obstructions before you can install the new flange.
+You will need to remove this old flange and any obstructions before you can install the new flange.

 On concrete slabs, the previous flange will be attached via bolts embedded in the concrete.
 If the old bolts are in good condition and perfectly match up with the new flange, you can keep them in place.
 But if the bolts are otherwise unacceptable (too rusted, mismatched, too short, etc.), they must be cut off.